 Minecraft is unique in a great number of ways—and you’ve probably already heard about all the reasons why your child playing it can be very educational.
-One of the qualities that you might not know about Minecraft that makes it unique in the gaming realm is it’s a rather genderless space.
+However, one of the qualities you might not know about Minecraft that makes it unique in the gaming realm is it’s a rather genderless space.

 As one of the female posters on this forum put it:

 “I play a lot of different titles and genres aside from just Minecraft (I’m a game industry professional so it’s one of many games I enjoy in my free time).
 I don’t personally feel like Minecraft has much to do with gender bias at all.
 I would say it’s very neutral in that respect, and I don’t feel like I have a voice as a ‘female Minecraft fan’—I’m just a Minecraft fan, and I play and appreciate it in my own way.”

 Her opinion is shared seemingly across the board.
 Names like Aureylian, FalseSymmetry, mcKupo, and iHasCupquake are well-known in the Minecraft/YouTube community as experts in their field, who also just happen to be female.
 But the wonderful thing is it’s not a focus or an issue—they’re just gamers, not “gamer girls.”

 This is fantastic!
 But maybe you still have some doubts.
 Is Minecraft really okay for your daughter/niece/granddaughter?
 Yes.
 A thousand times, yes.

 How Minecraft Continues to Win When Handling Gender

 One of the best ways to introduce girls to STEM subjects is by providing a character they can identify with (as this 12-year-old fantastically pointed out).
 For most of Minecraft’s existence, this was arguably the one area in which it fell short.

 The default and only option for Minecraft players for many years was a character named Steve.
 However, to the developer’s credit, they were attempting to create a genderless world from the start, as one of the lead developers Markus Persson wrote on his blog.